Tips for Staying Sober During the Holidays

-Stress runs rampant between Thanksgiving and Christmas, making it an especially difficult period of time for those struggling with mental health and substance use issues.
-That’s why we wanted to share this expert guide on 7 ways to enjoy Sober Holidays.
+Stress runs high between Thanksgiving and New Year’s Day, making it a difficult time for those struggling with addiction and recovery.
+That’s why we wanted to share some tips for staying sober during the holidays.

-Family members are a source of a lot of our pain, and the holidays are all about family.
+Family members can be a source of a lot of our pain, and the holidays are often about family.

-Many of us who suffer from mental health and substance issues experienced “difficult” childhoods, at best.
-Painful memories of these dynamics and intense emotional experiences are dredged up during the holidays.
-Whether it was divorce, verbal/physical/sexual abuse or neglect.
+Many of us who suffer from mental health and substance addiction issues experienced difficult childhoods, at best.

-Parental oversights, like overbearing or highly critical parents, a parent who wasn’t attuned to our needs or failed to show us the love and affection that we require as children, or absent parents can also be a source of pain during the holiday season.
+Family issues like overbearing and highly critical parents, absent parents, or those who failed to tend to our needs and show us the love and affection children need to thrive can be a source of pain during the holiday season.

-If this is true, it’s okay to keep family visits time-limited.
+If this is true, it’s okay and sometimes healthier to limit the time spent during holiday family visits.

 There’s a saying: “Of course our families push our buttons, they installed them.”

-No one is suggesting that we completely avoid our families, except in the most dire cases.
-But no one said that we have to spend ALL DAY with them either.
+Nobody is suggesting that we completely avoid our families, except in the most dire cases, but we don’t have to spend our entire holiday with them either.

-It’s easy to say, “I would love to come over after or before the meal, because I have another obligation to join ‘X’ for a get together at ‘X’ o’clock,” perhaps at the homeless shelter (or in bed with Netflix – who cares, whatever it takes to get out of there).
+It’s easy to say, “I would love to come over before or after the meal, because I have another obligation to attend on the same day.
+Perhaps it’s at the homeless shelter or in bed with Netflix – who cares, whatever it takes to get out of a painful situation.

 The Bermuda Triangle of Holidays

 Always remember the true purpose of the holidays.
-We mustn’t forget that, with Thanksgiving, it’s about gratitude, and with Christmas, it’s about the kids.
+Never forget that Thanksgiving is about gratitude, and Christmas i’s about the kids.
 Everything else is just noise designed to make us spend money.

 At first, this can seem overwhelming or even boring because so many social activities revolve around alcohol in our society.
-In the beginning, it’s perfectly normal to long to go back to our old ways.
+In the beginning, it’s tempting to go back to our old ways of drinking and partying.
 Avoid this temptation at all costs.

-Being sober means it’s possible to adventure and explore what life has to offer.
+Staying sober during the holidays offers the opportunity to adventure out and explore what life has to offer.
 Get creative and explore some new and interesting activities.

-Here are 7 Meaningful Ways Anyone Can Enjoy Sober Holidays
+7 Meaningful Ways of Staying Sober During the Holidays

 1. Experience New Holiday Activities

-The holiday season is full of fun activities.
-You can go skiing, ice skating, go have dinner with friends, volunteer at a soup kitchen or decorate your home.
+The holiday season is full of fun activities and the best ones can be something you look forward to every year like skiing, ice skating, dinner with friends, volunteering at a soup kitchen, or decorating your home.

 Here are ideas to do with family and friends over the holidays that don’t require alcohol: